 - Ad delivery/ad rotation - You can run multiple ads for the same search.
 It lets you try new messaging or spread out what you want to say.
 (See more details below.)

 - Dynamic search ads - This is a unique setting for businesses with many products or services.
-AdWords will serve up content from your landing pages (that Google has indexed) to match the search.
+Google Ads will serve up content from your landing pages (that Google has indexed) to match the search.

 - Campaign URL options - Give you flexibility to add tracking codes to your URLs.